Vancouver region Interstate 205 - Dashboard

 Annual highlights

-In 2021, annual person miles traveled and vehicle delay increased compared to 2020, but remained below pre-pandemic levels.
+In 2021, annual person miles traveled and vehicle delay increased from 2020, due to the recovery of traffic volume in the wake of COVID-19.
 Nearly 278.7 million person miles were traveled on I-205 between the I-5/I-205 interchange and the I-205 Glenn Jackson Bridge, up 12% from 249.8 million in 2020.
-Travelers on this corridor experienced 33,200 hours of vehicle delay in 2021, up 938% from 3,200 in 2020.
-In 2021, park and ride lots average usage on this corridor's (Andersen and Evergreen Transit Center) were 21.5%.
-Evergreen Transit Center became tempoary closed for use as Safe Parking Zone, which provides a place for people sheltering in their vehicles.
+Travelers on this corridor experienced 33,200 hours of vehicle delay in 2021, up about 950% from 3,200 hours in 2020.
+The Evergreen Transit Center remained temporarily closed for use as a Safe Parking Zone, and served as a place for people sheltering in their vehicles.

 In 2020, the statewide response to COVID-19 resulted in a significant reduction in person miles traveled and annual delay.
-Nearly 249.8 million person miles were traveled in the GP lanes on I-205 between the I-5/I-205 interchange and the I-205 Glenn Jackson Bridge, down 13% from 287.4 million in 2019.
+Nearly 249.8 million person miles were traveled on I-205 between the I-5/I-205 interchange and the I-205 Glenn Jackson Bridge, down 13% from 287.4 million in 2019.
 Travelers on this corridor experienced 3,200 hours of vehicle delay in 2020, down 97% from 107,300 in 2019.
-In 2020, park and ride lots on this corridor's (Andersen and Evergreen Transit Center) average usage were 17.5%.
-Evergreen Transit Center became tempoary closed for use as Safe Parking Zone, which provides a place for people sheltering in their vehicles.
+The Evergreen Transit Center was temporarily closed for use as a Safe Parking Zone, and served as a place for people sheltering in their vehicles.